fqantonio/aqua/JOURNAL.md

 For now this are the tasks until **March 2026**: prepare, prepare and prepare, and test, test and test!

-- [x] Use the radio receptor with 10 CH
+- [ ] Buy the radio receptor with 10 CH
 - [x] MP parameters: see discussion on ArduPilot Discourse about AHRS warning;
 - [x] Presentations and faires
 - [x] Publish the testing walls and layer height results and conclusions;